 No Advance Notice Testing: Sample collection that takes place with no advance warning to the Athlete and where the Athlete is continuously chaperoned from the moment of notification through Sample provision.

-3.3 Defined Terms Specific to the International Standard for the Data Protection-of-Privacy and Personal Information

-Personal Information: Information, whether in electronic or physical form, including without limitation Sensitive Personal Information, relating to an identified or identifiable Participant or other Person whose information is individual when Processed solely in the context of an Anti-Doping Organization's Anti-Doping Activities.
+3.3 Defined Terms Specific to the International Standard for Data Protection without limitation Sensitive Personal Information, relating to an identified or identifiable individual when Processed in the context of Anti-Doping Activities.